-The goal of the Wetherby Edible Forest is to inspire our community to gather and grow healthy food in ways that rehabilitates our local ecosystems while increasing equal access to food.
+The Wetherby Edible Forest inspires our community to gather and grow healthy food in ways that rehabilitates our local ecosystems while increasing equal access to food.

 Join us to improve public health by regenerating our public land into an edible forest ecosystem.
 We work to reduce agricultural climate impact, improve our local food security, provide educational opportunities, and celebrate growing food for the benefit of all species.

 All food is free for harvesting and eating.
 No synthetic pesticides or herbicides have been applied.

 Thank you to Iowa City Parks and Recreation for partnering with Backyard Abundance to implement this progressive project.

 The edible forest demonstrates an orchard ecosystem of interconnected plants that benefit people and our environment.
 Tasty fruits and nuts, medicinal herbs, and beautiful flowers are planted throughout.
 Educational signs will help people understand what and when to harvest.
 The site measures 1/3 of an acre and is designed to accommodate large harvests, fun gatherings and frequent meandering.